brianannis/pogoprint/README.md

 3. Configure printer via cups GUI / lpadmin
 4. ```ansible-playbook -i inventory airprint.yml -K```

-While the whole process could be ansibilized, this is more of a failsafe playbook if the pogo dies.
+While the whole process could be ansibilized, this is more of a failsafe playbook if the pogoplug dies.